Villa Paradiso

 In 2011, the National Monuments Commission, an institution in the Department of Culture, invested these cocoa-producing lands with the statute of Protected Area, in recognition of their heritage value, placing them under appropriate management approaches.

-Fine chocolatiers from the world come to Baracoa looking for cocoa
+Fine Chocolatiers from All Over the World Come to Baracoa Looking for Cocoa

 It is not surprising that chocolate producers from various countries come here looking for our cocoa beans in view of importing them.
 Such producers belong within the “bean to bar” category – they purchase directly from growing areas and use sole-origin batches to produce unique, high quality organic bars.